CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 Similarly, the ``*`` operator repeats a list a given number of times:

-.. index:: repetition!list
+.. index:: repetition;list

-.. index:: list!repetition
+.. index:: list;repetition

 .. activecode:: lists06b